steadybit/extension-jvm/extjvm/advice_templates/http_call_circuit_breaker/validation_needed.md

-You already took action and configured it.
-Validate your configuration via the experiment.
+You already took action and implemented a circuit breaker.
+Now, validate your configuration via an experiment.